casimir/frigoligo/README.md

 #### `/login`

-Open the login page and prefills the given credentials.
-Be aware that such link in the wild weakens the security of your account.
+Open the login page and prefill the given credentials.
+Be aware that such a link in the wild weakens the security of your account.

 | Parameter      | Description                  | Required |
 |----------------|------------------------------|----------|